bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

 *** SendConfig options ***
 - filename: File containing transactions to send.
 - txIndex: Specifies a zero based index of column that contains hex encoded transaction in a file (default=1).
-- limit: Only submit up to specified number of transactions from transaction file (optional).
+- limit: Only submit up to the specified number of transactions from transaction file (optional).
 - batchSize: Number of transactions submitted in one call (default=100).
-- threads: Number of concurrent threads that will be used to submitting transactions.
+- threads: Number of concurrent threads that will be used for submitting transactions.
 When using multiple threads, make sure that transactions in the file are not dependent on each other (default=1).
 - csvComment: Fill column comment in csv file (optional).
 - mapiConfig:
   - authorization: Authorization header used when submitting transactions.
   - mapiUrlURL: Used for submitting transactions.
 Example: "http://localhost:5000/".
-  - rearrangeNodes: Delete local node (from bitcoindConfig) on mAPI (if exists) and add it again / if false user has to take care for it by himself.
+  - rearrangeNodes: Delete local node (from bitcoindConfig) on mAPI (if exists) and add it again if set to true, otherwise user has to take care for it by himself.
   - bitcoindHost: Use if local node (from bitcoindConfig) is unreachable from mAPI (override default "127.0.0.1").
   - bitcoindZmqEndpointIp: Use when you need to override local node's default zmqEndpointIp.
   - callback: Specify, if you want to trigger callbacks